Savings from translation memory for top-100 users in Memsource, sample size 516 million words. (png visualization)

 How to check your own TM leverage in Memsource

-- Press visualise, then create a new visualisation
+- Press visualize, then create a new visualization

 - Choose com.memsource.web.analytics.data.analysis as your index pattern